1 min TO READ

 Not everyone who becomes aware of your product will have an interest in it.

 Next, your marketing has to create a desire for your product or services in the prospect.
-Ideally, you’re providing a solution to a problem, and this is the point where you show the prospect this.
+Ideally, you’re providing a solution to a problem, and this is the point where you show this to your prospect.

 Again, some prospects will drop out at this point because they are interested in but don’t desire your products or services.